Documentation in progress

 Execution Graph

-The execution graph enables accurate blast radius calculations: if you rollback a parent action, Relay knows which child actions were caused by it and should be rolled back too.
+The execution graph enables accurate blast radius calculations: if you roll back a parent action, Relay knows which child actions were caused by it and should be rolled back too.

 Configuration